-Credit Hours Math.
+redit Iours Math.
 M216 Analytical Geometry and Calculus II 5 Math.
 M303 Linear Algebra or Math.
-M360 Elements of Probability 3 and 6 hours (in addition to Psy.
+M360 Elements of Probability Theory and 3 six hours (in addition to Psy.
 P101 and Soc.
-S161) from any undergraduate courses in anthropology, sociology, or psychologyand 6 3 hours in humanities (in addition to the 6-hour requirement listed on p.
-26) 3
+S161) from any undergraduate courses in anthropology, sociology, or psychology 6

-Except for the increased emphasis in the behavioral sciences, mathematics, and the humanities, the general education core required of all Honors students differs little from that followed by all other business students.
+Except for the increased emphasis in the behavioral sciences and mathematics, the general education core required of all Honors students differs little from that followed by all other business students.
 A detailed list of these courses is available from the School of Business Honors Office.